Is Gravity Forms not sending email from your site?

 Got your email logs set up?
 Great.
 Let’s check to see if Gravity Forms is sending form entries reliably.

 Congratulations!
-Now you’ve set up WP Mail SMTP, you should find that your problems with Gravity Forms not sending email are fixed.
+Now you’ve set up WP Mail SMTP, you should find that your problems with Gravity Forms notifications not sending are fixed.

 You can test your Gravity Forms contact form now and check the email logs to track the status.